 Also, a transition to more user-friendly and inclusive factors is seen among the biggest players in various industries.
 Authentication technologies are evolving to be inclusive and respond to an increasing and diverse global user base: 2FA solutions now use technology adapted for visually impaired individuals adding a text-to-speech factor or paying attention to users who don’t own a smart device.

 Github is the largest development platform where more than 5 million developers and 3 million companies build, ship, and maintain their software.
 Securing access to such sensitive information as the code of core products is crucial.
 Github offers a multitude of MFA options, including cloud-based Time-based One Time Password (TOTP) apps such as various authenticator apps or SMS OTP.

-Zoho is a software suite that addresses various needs for businesses of all sizes.
+Zoho is a software suite and SaaS application that addresses various needs for businesses of all sizes.
 The platform offers solutions ranging from HR software, sales, accounting software, and CRM.

 Secured authentication is critical given the sensitive nature of the business information provided to use the Zoho solutions.
 Still, with such a variety of use cases covered, the targeted users will be of various ages and technology education levels.
 Therefore, implementing a 2FA or MFA solution that is inclusive and user-friendly is key for their audiences.
 Zoho offers a multitude of authentication options, with various grades of security ranging from their own mobile authentication app, SMS OTP, Yubikey, and other authenticator code-generating apps.